ethereum/devp2p/discv4.md

 ### Ping Packet (0x01)

-    packet-data = [version, from, to, expiration, ...] version = 4
+    packet-data = [version, from, to, expiration, enr-seq ...] version = 4
     from = [sender-ip, sender-udp-port, sender-tcp-port]
     to = [recipient-ip, recipient-udp-port, 0]